-Parameter Seabasin 2 esults Moditoria The characteristics extension in this therman are true. hird counts and Chlassehull aismont concentrations in under hadies Mediterranean • The characteristics categories in this theme are two: pird counts and chiorophyli pigment concentrations in water podies. • The availability indicators for these two characteristic categories are: "fully adequate" for Chlorophyll and "not adequate" for the visibility of the Bird counts.
-The metal of the summary for the survey of the • The highlift of the appropriate fields indicators for childrophylinate a painty adequate score and the hot adequate score is associated with Bird counts for vertical and horizontal coverage.
-Species Arctic • Most studies focus on primary production in the broader sense of the word, mostly focusing on chlorophyll concentrations and not on individual species. • There are gaps in both time and space of monitored areas when it comes to individual species of phytoplankton.
+Daramotor Coshacin Doc-1 Mediterranean • The characteristics categories in this theme are two: bird counts and Chlorophyll pigment concentrations in water bodies.
+The availability indicators for these two characteristic categories are: "fully adequate" for Chlorophyll and "not adequate" for the visibility of the Bird counts. • The majority of the appropriateness indicators for Chlorophyll have a "partly adequate" score and the "not adequate" score is associated with Bird counts for vertical and horizontal coverage.
+Species Arctic Most studies focus on primary production in the broader sense of the word, mostly focusing on chlorophyll concentrations and not on individual species. • There are gaps in both time and space of monitored areas when it comes to individual species of phytoplankton.
 The data found was not up-to-date. • The IUCN offers to deliver data on species distribution on their website.
 We have asked for 14 sets of distribution data, but multiple requests were not responded to.
-The Wind Hamilton indicating and marine mammals.
+North Sea • The Wind Farm challenge identified limitations of using biological and ecological data, particularly fisheries data and information on the migration routes for birds and marine mammals.
 For example, CEFAS spawning and nursery data proved to be the most accessible data on fisheries.
 It is, however, coarse and last updated in 2010.
 Beyond ICES, OSPAR and CEFAS, there is little data readily available online for planning purposes.
-Indeed, the main data gaps identified through the wind farm sitting challenge were in spatial datasets for ecology and fishing activities.
+Indeed, the main data gaps identified through the wind farm siting challenge were in spatial datasets for ecology and fishing activities.
 Aggregated, baseline data is found, but precise data was not practically available.
 It is therefore recommended that ecology and fishing data be made available in more structured and fine grain forms.
-Until then, interpreted AIS and VMS datasets (such as those published by the MMO in the UK) can be used, but need to be made more discoverable.
-The Marine Protected Areas challenge identified that, generally, the data sets provided by the Biology Portal relate to data collected over short time periods or in relation to specific species in target locations, which was not useful for basin-wide studies were found which looked at the connectivity of species between MPAs.
-It is recommended that also, there was a lack of spatial information with regards to certain and larval dispersal patterns within the MPAs.
-Also, there was a lack of spatial information with regards to certain and larval dispersal patterns within the MPAs. • Overall, data concerning fisheries and marine species (and bird) migration was a recurring inadequacy across the challenges.
+Until then, interpreted AIS and VMS datasets (such as those published by the MMO in the UK) can be used, but need to be made more discoverable. • The Marine Protected Areas challenge identified that generally the data sets provided by the Biology Portal relate to data collected over chort time neriods or in relation to specific species in target locations which was not useful for basin-wide analysis.
+No basin-wide studies were found which looked at the connectivity of species between MPAs.
+It is recommended that a list of 'briority' species be drawn up and associated methods then derived for analysis of MPA connectivity. • Also, there was a lack of spatial information with regards to certain and larval dispersal patterns within the MPAs. • The Oil Platform challenge identified gaps in the data supporting distribution of seabirds and marine mammals, also fisheries activity on a timescale shorter than a whole year. • Overall, data concerning fisheries and marine species (and bird) migration was a recurring inadequacy across the challenges.
 It is recommended that this be made a priority area for attention.
-Migratioh from rivers s Arctic • There is no ready-to-use information on fish migration from and to the Arctic rivers.
+Migratioh from rivers Arctic There is no ready-to-use information on fish migration from and to the Arctic rivers.
 Only combining results from monitoring programs in and outside rivers gives an impression of the fish migration Baltic • Little observations of salmon in river runoff were found